kaluzar/Bookings/README.md

 1. Not all tests have been written
 2. No jacoco report prepared to show test coverage
 3. Missing documentation for BookingController (e.g. Swagger)
-4. Using a true persistence layer, not the in-memory one.
+4. True persistence layer, not the in-memory one.
-5. CI pipeline prepared to build and test the project continuously.
+5. CI pipeline to build and test the project continuously.
 6. Initial tests on live service written in BookingsApplication.http, further methods should be tested
-7. Bundle frontend and backend together
+7. Bundling frontend and backend together.
+Remove the hardcoded `http://localhost:8080` from typescript.
+8. Frontend styling.
-8. Frontend tests.
+9. Frontend tests.
-9. Frontend Typescript types.
+10. Frontend Typescript types.

 # Running the application
 1. Run the BookingsApplication Spring Boot application from an IDE.
+2. Install node.js 18.16.0 LTS (use NVM if using Windows) and vite globally.
+3. Install dependencies `npm install`.
-2. run `npm run dev` from webapp/bookings/ directory
+4. run `npm run dev` from webapp/bookings/ directory
-   1. Open browser using url provided in the command response, most probably `http://localhost:5173`
+   1. Open browser using url provided in the command response, most probably `http://localhost:5173` if it was free.